Government of Canada / Gouvernement du Canada

 Marginal note:Conformity with TSD 209

-Every belt buckle and related piece of adjustment hardware and every tether strap attachment and related piece of adjustment hardware that are part of a restraint system for infants with special needs must conform to the requirements of S4.3(a)(2) and (b) of TSD 209.
+Every belt buckle and related piece of adjustment hardware and every tether strap attachment and related piece of adjustment hardware that are part of a restraint system for disabled persons must conform to the requirements of S4.3(a)(2) and (b) of TSD 209.

-Every belt buckle that is fitted on a belt designed to restrain an infant in a restraint system for infants with special needs must
+Every belt buckle that is fitted on a belt designed to restrain a disabled person in a mass-produced restraint system for disabled persons must

 • (i) not release when any force of less than 40 N is applied, and